-In November 2020, the Company issued 200,000 2.961% Series 3 senior unsecured notes for a five-year term pursuant to a private placement under an offering memorandum.
-These notes added to the Company's 2019 issuance of 200,000 3.582% Series 2 senior unsecured notes.
-The net proceeds of both offerings, after broker commissions, were invested in FNFLP.
+In September 2023, the Company issued 200,000 7.293% Series 4 notes for a threeyear term pursuant to a private placement under an offering memorandum.
+These notes add to the Company's 2020 issuance of 200,000 2.961% Series 3 senior unsecured notes and 2019's issuance of 200,000 3.582% Series 2 senior unsecured notes.
+The net proceeds of these issuances, after broker commissions, were invested in FNFLP.
 On settlement, the proceeds were used to pay down a portion of the indebtedness under the bank credit facility.
-The Company's medium-term debt capital now stands at approximately \$400 million.
+The Company's medium-term debt capital now stands at approximately \$600 million.